wp-plugins/captain-slider/readme.txt

 This is the Slider Plugin I always wished I had.
 Simply install the plugin, add some slides & use your slider!
 It's that easy.

+**Premium Support is available.
+Just simply make a donation of $5 or more through the plugin's Settings page and then visit [Captain Theme Premium Support](http://captaintheme.com/support/).
+Please quote your transaction number or use the email you made the donation with.
+Thank you!**

 **Features:**

 * Plenty of Settings like animation, speed, etc.